FlexMeasures/flexmeasures/documentation/features/scheduling.rst

 Shiftable loads (processes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For *processes* that can be shifted or interrupted, but have to happen at a constant rate (of consumption), FlexMeasures provides the ``ShiftableLoad`` scheduler.
+For *processes* that can be shifted or interrupted, but have to happen at a constant rate (of consumption), FlexMeasures provides the ``ProcessScheduler``.
 Some examples from practice (usually industry) could be:

 - A centrifuge's daily work of combing through sludge water.
 Depends on amount of sludge present.